evocortex/evo_rd_platform/README.md

 # Update sub-repositories (take care that they are "clean")
 wstool update

-# Update evo-mbed-tools via script or manual
+# Update evo-mbed-tools with one of the two methods described below:

+# 1. Method: Update by hand (see bin/README.md for details)
+sudo apt remove evo-mbed-tools evo_mbed_tools # Remove old version (if there are erros you can ignore them) sudo dpkg -i bin/evo-mbed-tools-***.deb # Install new version

-# Update via script
+# 2. Method: Installation via script
 sudo ./update-evo-tools.sh

-# Manual (see bin/README.md)
-sudo apt-get remove -y evo-mbed-tools evo_mbed_tools sudo dpkg -i bin/evo-mbed-tools-*-ubuntu-bionic-amd64.deb

 # Build workspace
 cd  /home/nvidia/catkin-ws